valkey-io/valkey-doc/docs/manual/keyspace.md

 ## Key expiration

-Before moving on, we should look at an important Redis feature that works regardless of the type of value you're storing: key expiration.
+Before moving on, we should look at an important Valkey feature that works regardless of the type of value you're storing: key expiration.
 Key expiration lets you set a timeout for a key, also known as a "time to live", or "TTL".
 When the time to live elapses, the key is automatically destroyed.

 A few important notes about key expiration:

 * They can be set both using seconds or milliseconds precision.
 * However the expire time resolution is always 1 millisecond.
-* Information about expires are replicated and persisted on disk, the time virtually passes when your Redis server remains stopped (this means that Redis saves the date at which a key will expire).
+* Information about expires are replicated and persisted on disk, the time virtually passes when your Valkey server remains stopped (this means that Valkey saves the date at which a key will expire).

 Use the `EXPIRE` command to set a key's expiration: